-Come home to a steaming bowl of Chicken Cacciatore for dinner, with this easy recipe for your slow cooker or crockpot.
+Tuck into a steaming bowl of Chicken Cacciatore for dinner, with this easy recipe for your slow cooker or crockpot

 A slow cooker is ideal for busy people, because you can just leave it to cook dinner while you get on with everything else you have to do.
-And there are lots of other benefits as well, click here to read more about why you need a slow cooker in your kitchen.
+And you’ll find that there are lots of other benefits as well, like the ability to turn cheaper cuts of meat into deliciously tender meals.

-Because I’ve added some new potatoes into this recipe for Chicken Cacciatore, makes it an easy one-pot meal.
-You could just serve it with some crusty bread, ready for dipping into the delicious sauce.
-Or of course, feel free to serve it with some pasta or rice if you prefer.
+I’ve added some new potatoes into this recipe for Chicken Cacciatore, which makes it a really easy one-pot meal.
+You could just serve it with some crusty bread, ready for dipping into the rich sauce.
+Of course, feel free to leave the potatoes out and serve it with some pasta or rice if you prefer.